-Easy to follow steps to DIY Ridge Cap Shingles on a Shed or Playhouse.
+Easy to follow steps to DIY Ridge Cap Shingles from Architectural Shingles for a Shed or Playhouse.

 Hi guys!
 I’m in the middle of building a new kids playhouse from a shed for my boys.
 And, to get my HOA to approve it quickly, I designed it to look like a shed-sized version of our barn.
 So, I’ll be sharing tons of DIY projects about this playhouse that can be used to build a shed too.
 Today, I’ve got the easy to follow steps to DIY Ridge Cap Shingles on a Shed or Playhouse.
 And, the exact steps to use to install the last shingle on a ridge cap.